-Once the device keys are generated/injected, we need an entity that issues digital certificates.
+Once the device keys are generated/injected, we need an entity that takes the public key from the key pair and issues associated digital certificates.
 A CA can be either public or private CA located in the cloud or in an on-premises CA (local CA), which would typically be hosted on a secure server.

-Securing Device Identity
+Securing the Device Identity